mattmorgante/laravel-vegaroo/readme.md

   - Must try to balance it
   - Build incentives into the system that reward people for reducing C02
   - Donate to the tree farms around the world!

+  Matt's ideas:
+  - More warming means a smaller amount of arable land to create food
+  - Higher population growth means we need more food
+  - We face severe food shortages
+  - Invest in / donate to companies creating sustainable indoor food

   - Clean businesses: ones that produce a better output than what they put in